 Which vaccinations you need depends on what vaccinations you've had before and what your healthcare provider currently recommends.
 The vaccines are free, and you'll usually get them at your GP surgery.
 You may need to pay a consultation fee.

 You'll need boosters of some vaccinations to keep up your immunity (a booster is a repeat of a vaccination that you've had before).
 You should have a flu vaccination every year.

 - Tetanus vaccine

 - Pertussis vaccine

-- Functional asplenia, hyposplenia and pre-/post-splenectomy National Immunisation Handbook, NZ, 2020
+- Immunisation of special groups: Functional asplenia, hyposplenia and pre-/post-splenectomy (Section 4.3.11) Immunisation Handbook 2020, NZ

 - Immunisation for adults pre-/post-splenectomy or with functional asplenia Immunisation Advisory Centre, NZ

 |Dr Helen Kenealy is a geriatrician and general physician working at Counties Manukau DHB.
 She has a broad range of interests and has worked in a variety of settings including inpatient rehabilitation, orthgeriatrics and community geriatrics.|